LiorKogan/V1/README.md

 B assignments are _implicitly type-constrained_ to things that a person can own.

-_Implicit entity-type constraints_ are inferred from the pattern (including from identicality/nonidenticality/order constraints).
+_Implicit entity-type constraints_ are inferred from the pattern, including from identicality, nonidenticality and order constraints.

 _**Q49:** Any three dragons with a cyclic freeze pattern and their owners (if any)_